 Anime or Japanese animation has made its way to the mainstream market of western media, expanding to video games, comics, movies and even fashion items.
 Shows like One Piece, Full Metal Alchemist, and Naruto have become staples of the industry.
 As anime becomes more and more popular (introducing the world to Japanese culture), fans have been arguing about who the most powerful anime characters are.
 But today, we’ll be looking at the 10 best anime of all time.

-The results shown here are not just based on only one person’s opinion, however.
-Instead, we’ve headed over to My Anime List and compiled a list based on the votes of anime fans from all over the world.
+The results shown here are not just based on only one person’s opinion.
+Instead, we’ve headed over to My Anime List and compiled a list based on the votes of anime fans worldwide.

 1. Code Geass

 Code Geass follows the story of Lelouch Lamperouge, the black prince of The Holy Empire of Britannia, who uses the power of the Geass to build a world based on his ideals.
-With this power, he liberates all of Japan and starts a rebellion under the alias “Zero”.
+Lelouch was once known as Lelouch vi Britannia but was exiled, taking on his new alias.
+With this power and leading The Black Knights, he liberates all of Japan and starts a rebellion under the alias “Zero”.
 Unfortunately for him, he soon finds out that Geass is not only a gift but a curse as well.

 Every anime fan knows why Code Geass is known as a legendary series.
 With its intense fight scenes, captivating storyline, and amazing character designs, it’s no wonder so many fans love it.
 But what’s more intriguing about this series is its surprising ending.

 Go watch the show and see for yourself why Code Geass offers the BEST ENDING in all of anime.

 2. Kimi No Na Wa (Your Name)